python-jsonschema/jsonschema/docs/validate.rst

     .. classmethod:: check_schema(schema)

-        Validate the given schema against the validator's :attr:`META_SCHEMA`.
+        Validate the given schema against the validator's `META_SCHEMA`.

         :raises: :exc:`jsonschema.exceptions.SchemaError` if the schema
             is invalid